jbloomlab/map_flu_serum_Perth2009_H3_HA/results/analysis_notebook.md

 We want to identify the sites that are under "significant" immune selection.
 The reason is that we can then zoom in on these sites in logo plots.

-In [dms_tools2.plot.findSigSel](https://jbloomlab.github.io/dms_tools2/dms_tools2.plot.html#dms_tools2.plot.findSigSel) function, we have defined a heuristic way to do this.
+In [dms_tools2.plot.findSigSel](https://jbloomlab.github.io/dms_tools2/dms_tools2.plot.html#dms_tools2.plot.findSigSel) function, we have implemented a heuristic way to do this.
-Essentially, this function uses robust regression to fit a gamma distribution to the selection values for each site, and then identifies those that are "outliers" of high selection.
+Essentially, this function fits a gamma distribution to the selection values for each site, and then identifies those that are "outliers" of high selection.

 #### Cutoff for significance
 First, we define a cutoff for what constitutes significant: